bas-ansible-roles-collection/system-users/README.md

     authorized_keys_files: []
 ```

-*This limitation is considered to be significantly limiting, and a solution will be actively pursued.
-Pull requests
+*This limitation is considered to be significant.
+Solutions will be actively pursued.*
-to address this will be gratefully considered and given priority.*
+*Pull requests to address this will be gratefully considered and given priority.*

+See [#9827](https://github.com/ansible/ansible/issues/9827) for further information of this upstream bug.

 See [BARC-62](https://jira.ceh.ac.uk/browse/BARC-62) for further details.